gbv/beaconspec/beacon.md

 The name meta field contains a name or title of target dataset.
 This field is mapped to the RDF property `dcterms:title`.
-For instance the name meta field value "ACME documents", expressable in BEACON text format as
+For instance the name meta field value "ACME documents", expressible in BEACON text format as

     #NAME: ACME documents